wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/characterizing-drive.rst

 Gathering the Data
 ------------------

 We begin by gathering our drive characterization data.
-Per the FRC-Characterization instructions, we:

 1. :ref:`Generate a robot project <docs/software/wpilib-tools/robot-characterization/generating-project:Generating a Project>`.